COVID-19 and Your VA Benefits

 Updates regarding GI Bill benefits and transitioning from originally scheduled residential courses to “Online Delivery” through Fall 2021.

 Post 9/11 (CH33) and Veteran Readiness and Employment (CH31)

-Graduate and Undergraduate Students who previously enrolled in a class that was originally delivered in-person will still have that course certified as “Residential Learning” (on-campus), qualifying them for the on-campus housing rate.
+Graduate and Undergraduate Students who enroll in an “Online Delivery” course will still have that course certified as “Residential Learning” (on-campus) for VA benefits, qualifying them for the on-campus housing rate.

 Students looking to register for Summer and/or Fall classes will need to ensure that they are registering for at least one class designated as on-campus or “Online Delivery” covering the entire academic term in order to receive the on-campus housing rate.

 MGIB Active Duty (CH30), DEA (CH35), and Selected Reserve (CH1606)

 Students using any of these benefits are not required to be enrolled in an “On-Campus” class in order to receive their full monthly stipend, and are not impacted by the transition to “Online Delivery.”

 Students under MGIB Active Duty (CH30) and Selected Reserve (CH1606) will continue to certify their attendance through the WAVE system as normal.

 VA Full-time Requirements for Monthly Stipends (All Chapters)